 What risk will you take today?

-A fellow entrepreneur gave me a slight nudge today that motivated me to post today's blog.
+A fellow entrepreneur gave me a slight nudge recently that motivated me to post this blog.
 I think you will certainly find value in it as it incorporates some of the best minds of the 21st century.

 Remember…..
 The secret to learning as an entrepreneur is to mix equal parts of inspiration and perspiration.
 Hard work without a vision is futile, while a great idea without execution is similarly worthless.
 In these TED talks, you’ll find the inspiration you need and the know-how to get it done.

 - Seth Godin on Standing Out: What makes you so special?
 Seth Godin’s talk is all about why people just ignore the ordinary.
 In order to stand out, Godin says, you must be either bad or bizarre.
 Boring will not bring you success.

 - Alex Tabarrok on How Ideas Trump Crises: Economist Alex Tabarrok’s talk celebrates the practice of idea sharing.
 He explains that through…